ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 response with a 4xx status code.

-Errors detected by the oblivious relay resource and errors detected by the Oblivious Gateway Resource before removing protection (including being unable to remove encapsulation for any reason) result in the status code being sent without protection in response to the POST request made to that resource.
+Errors detected by the oblivious relay resource and errors detected by the oblivious gateway resource before removing protection (including being unable to remove encapsulation for any reason) result in the status code being sent without protection in response to the POST request made to that resource.

-Errors detected by the Oblivious Gateway Resource after successfully removing encapsulation and errors detected by the target resource MUST be sent in an encapsulated response.
+Errors detected by the oblivious gateway resource after successfully removing encapsulation and errors detected by the target resource MUST be sent in an encapsulated response.
 This might be because the request is malformed or the target resource does not produce a response.
 In either case the Oblivious